 Remember that the list above has 41 loan originators available.
 However, with the interest adjustment, only 16 loan originators have made it to my actual portfolio.

-This is the simple process I have used to cut down the amount of loan originators to being only the high yielding which are with ratings of B- or above and have a buyback guarantee.
+This is the simple process I have used to cut down the amount of loan originators to being only the high yielding which is with ratings of B- or above and have a buyback guarantee.
 I am currently earning an actual 12,09% return, with a weighted average interest rate of 13,02%.

 If you want to read a thorough walk-through of the Mintos P2P lending platform, you can also read my full review of Mintos.